ChinaBradley/VACovid/README.md

 The final dashboard includes various visualizations, including a line chart that displays the daily new cases over time, a map that shows the geographic distribution of the cases, and a table that presents the total new cases by.

 Overall, the dashboard provides valuable insights into the spread of COVID-19 in Virginia.
+If you would like to view my Virginia Covid-19 Dashboard, you can find it at this [Link](https://public.tableau.com/app/profile/liv1257/viz/VirginiaCovid-19Dashboard/Dashboard1).
 An image of the dashboard is provided below.

 <img width="976" alt="image" src="https://user-images.githubusercontent.com/65142541/233910461-b8bc4074-3abb-4634-9d70-ec62c472914a.png">